-Rob Edwards’ bioinformatics lab recently moved to Flinders University We are still all about decoding life’s best-kept secrets.
+Rob Edwards’ bioinformatics lab at Flinders University is all about decoding life’s best-kept secrets.
 These secrets are encoded, as you must have already guessed, in genomes of bacteria, archaea, eukaryotes and especially the viruses that infect them.

 We use all kinds of computers, from clusters to cell phones, to solve the most unsolvable computational problems that help us better understand biology.